jcorbin/pchepa/v1_build.md

   - verify that the power module pcb can be inserted easily
   - verify that the power module pcb can be removed again if needed
   - verify that the channel plug fits well and holds the pcb in place
+    - **do not** insert the channel plug all the way yet, or it may be very difficult to remove
   - maybe also attach wires to the pcb, and verify that they can easily pass thru the plugged channel
   - optional: also print out a joiner clip
     - verify the clip socket included in the power module test object